Security through impossibility

 We stand at a rare moment where mathematical breakthrough meets market necessity:

-• Regulatory liability makes boards personally responsible.
+• Regulatory liability makes directors personally responsible, with D&O premiums surging.

 The answer isn't a stronger lock.
 It's removing the need for a door.
 Authority that is beyond anyone's reach is authority that can't be abused.